FarronF/limerick-council-meetings/meetings/2024/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th February 2024.md

 vegetation had been removed along the railway line, and pointed out the difficulties this was

-causing for residents living near the line.---
+causing for residents living near the line.
+---
 11

 Councillor O’Donovan proposed an amendment to the Motion to also include from Patrickswell to